web-padawan/webcomponents.today/content/intro/index.md

 if you are into that kind of thing, as I'll post there too, for more visibility.

 When I started to learn Web Components in early 2016, there was no such website.
-The initial wave of hype that began in 2013 has passed, and Web Components were undergoing the trough of disillusionment.
-As a result of moving from the Chrome-only V0 specs to Custom Elements and Shadow DOM V1 with some [significant API changes](https://hayatoito.github.io/2016/shadowdomv1/), a lot of previously posted articles quickly became obsolete.
+The initial wave of hype that began in 2013 has passed, and Web Components were undergoing quite a deep trough of disillusionment.
+As a result of moving from the Chrome-only V0 specs to Custom Elements and Shadow DOM V1 with some [significant API changes](https://hayatoito.github.io/2016/shadowdomv1/), numerous previously posted articles became obsolete.

 For example, the [Web Components the Right Way](https://github.com/mateusortiz/webcomponents-the-right-way) "awesome list" created by Mateus Ortiz was largely outdated.
 I wanted to contribute and submitted a